aj-funari/React/README.md

 5) Building for production, all files will be put into public folder
 6) npm start --> run react application
 7) React Developer Tools --> Chrome Extension
+8) When we're designing React applications for real, we start creating user interfaces with collections of React elements called components.
+A component lets you put together user interface with independent reusable pieces.
+A component is a function that returns some UI.
+-Components ALWAYS need to be capitalized.
+9) Props, or properties, is an object in React that contains properties about the component.
+With props we can display dynamic data within a component. --> pass 'props' argument to component
+10) Keys help React keep track of which items have changed, have been added or removed.
+-A key is an identifier for a dynamically created element.
+11) ternary if statement --> Before the question mark is the condition, after the question mark is the component that we want to render if that condition is true.
+12) A hook is a function that allows you to add functionality to a component.
+13) useState is a built-in hook that we can use to handle state changes in our application.
+The second value that is being returned from usestate is a function to update the state.